On network coding for sum-networks: Discussion

 \section{Discussion}

-The results in this paper show that sum-networks is as broad a class of networks as Type I networks.
-The solvably equivalent constructions of various types of networks from other networks enabled proving similar results, e.g., equivalence with polynomial systems, unachievability of capacity, insufficiency of linear coding, non-reversibility about sum-networks by using known similar results on Type I networks.
-These constructions also prove the difficulty of designing network codes for sum-networks from similar results on Type I networks.
+The primary message of this paper is that sum-networks form as broad a class of networks as communication networks.
+Explicit construction of sum-networks from a given multiple-unicast network, and vice-versa, preserves the solvability of the networks.
+A sum-network and its reverse network are also shown to be linear solvably equivalent under fractional linear network coding.
+The solvably equivalent constructions of various types of networks from other networks enabled proving similar results, e.g., equivalence with polynomial systems, unachievability of capacity, and insufficiency of linear coding about sum-networks by using their known counterparts for communication networks.
+These equivalent constructions also prove the difficulty of designing network codes for sum-networks from similar results on communication networks.